Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Organic vs. Paid Media/Ads

-That is why we are advocates of traffic as a major part of a sales funnel AND it's also why we start every sales funnel conversation with traffic!
+That is why we are advocates of traffic as a significant part of a sales funnel, AND it's also why we start every sales funnel conversation with traffic!
 Then, once the funnel is built, you've already got ads ready to go live to promote your landing pages.
 And, if you have assets like an email list or a social media following, we account for those in the rollout phase!

 Traffic Checklist